Recommended tire pressure for Hyundai Excel

 It is important to maintain proper tire pressure for Hyundai Excel tires.
 Low tire pressure will result in tire underinflation, and high tire pressure will result in tire overinflation, which can compromise tire safety, cause tire blowout, decrease fuel efficiency, cause uneven tire wear and reduce tire tread life.
 Check Hyundai Excel tire pressure regularly, and monitor Hyundai Excel tire inflation levels to avoid driving with overinflated or underinflated tires.

 Tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not the recommended tire pressure for Hyundai Excel.
 Use recommended tire pressure listed on the tire pressure chart found in Hyundai Excel owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for your Hyundai Excel tires will be listed in one of the following pressure units: psi (pound per square inch), bar or kPa (kilopascals).
+Recommended tire pressure for your Hyundai Excel tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
 Pay attention as your Hyundai Excel may have different recommended tire pressure values for front and rear tires, especially if equipped with staggered tires.
 Keep your Hyundai Excel tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.